jwfeniello/xtractedott/README.md

 # This is pretty rough and partly incorrect.
 I wasn’t very knowledgeable when I wrote it.
-There could be something useful in here, but double-check everything!!!
+There could be something useful in here, but double check everything!!!

 This is a reverse-engineered implementation of Xfer Records' OTT multiband compressor.